kaltura/kaltura-simple-react-components/README.md

 - PlayersGallery - A gallery of Kaltura Players utilizing simple divs and the Player component.
 You can use CSS to style and order the gallery.
 - SearchResultsWithGallery - Simple view for displaying search results with an integrated Kaltura Players gallery and interactive search sentences.
 - EmbeddedKalturaSearchView - Embedded Kaltura search view with an input search query, and summarized search answer with interactive sentences and Kaltura Players.

+## Dev env

+- `/lib/components` - the components
+- `/testapp` - a simple test app that embeds the components for local testing of the package

 ## Setting up the dev env